sakibcy/Flutter-Features/README.md

 `Positioned` The Positioned widget works with the Stack widget to control child positioning and size.
 A Positioned widget allows you to set the height and width.
 You can also specify the position location distance from the top, bottom, left, and right sides of the
 Stack widget.

+#### Creating a full widget tree

+A full widget tree is the result of nesting widgets to create the page UI.
+The more widgets added, the harder the code is to read and manage.

+#### Creating a shallow widget tree

+A shallow widget tree is the result of separating widgets into manageable sections to accomplish each task.
+The widgets can be separated by a `constant variable, method, or widget class`.
+The goal is to keep the widget tree shallow to improve code readability and manageability.
+`To improve performance, you can refactor by using the widget class that takes advantage of Flutter’s subtree rebuilding`